-There have been so many articles about this in the past couple of years, in particular driven by the famous Gallup surveys.
-However, the fact that there may be a low level of burnout or absenteeism, doesn't necessary mean that people are fully engaged in their work.
-Work engagement is the state of people feeling full with energy and enthusiasm about their work, because we can potentially have an impact on the working lives of lot of people.
+There have been so many articles about this in the past couple of years, in particular, driven by the famous Gallup surveys.
+However, the fact that there may be a low level of burnout or absenteeism, doesn't necessarily mean that people are fully engaged in their work.
+Work engagement is the state of people feeling full of energy and enthusiasm about their work, because we can potentially have an impact on the working lives of a lot of people.

 Working hard is OK for performance, but it comes with a price!